parsonsmatt/annotated-exception/README.md

 λ> (checkpoint "Foo" (throw MyException)) `catch` \MyException -> throw OtherException
 *** Exception: AnnotatedException {annotations = ["Foo"], exception = OtherException}
 ```

+You can also attach a `CallStack` to any exception using `throwWithCallStack`.

 Now, you're about to report your exceptions, up near `main`.
 We can use `try` in this module to always get the annotations.